bala1802/UNET/README.md

                     skip_connections.append(x)
                     x = self.pool(x)

+The `Double Convoltion` runs and the results are stored in `skip_connections` which is discussed in `Skip Connections` section

 #### Decoder
 - The Decoder is the bottom part of the `U` shape and designed to expand the feature maps back to the original image size while preserving the important features learned by the Encoder.